 It works like this: Once you earn it, the companion pass gets you a free companion – no matter whether you used cash or points to book your ticket.
 There are no blackout dates and no questions.
-Just pay the taxes and fees ($5.60 per person) on each flight and you’re set.
+Just pay the taxes and fees ($5.60 per person on a one-way domestic flight) on each flight and you’re set.

 There’s no limit to how many times you can use the Companion Pass.
 Once you earn it, it’s good for the entire year in which you earned it AND the entire following year.
-Time it right to earn this pass in early 2021, and you'll have nearly two full years of BOGO flights.
+Time it right to earn this pass in early 2023, for example, and you'll have nearly two full years of BOGO flights.

 So it’s not hard to see that this perk could save you hundreds – if not thousands – of dollars on airfare.
 Whether you're flying within the continental U.S., heading to the Caribbean, or hopping on a flight to Hawaii, these savings could add up fast.